 MS: That’s a toughy!
 If I had to pick the herb I use the most, it would probably be flat-leaf Italian parsley (followed by mint or cilantro).
 I have single varietal chili spices, like Arbol or piri piri, and sumac adds a tangy acidic note to salad dressings and roast chicken.

-I loved attending your in-home cooking class last year!
+I loved attending your in-home cooking class a few years ago!
 What’s your favorite thing to teach?

 MS: Hands down my favorite thing to teach is my super simple salad dressing; nothing changes your game in the kitchen like a go-to homemade salad dressing.
 I also love to teach how to hold a chef’s knife and cut an onion, knife skills will make your prep time faster and less frustrating.